 If Hadoop is not installed on your machine requesting you to please follow the apache instruction to install Hadoop on your system.

 I hope java has been installed already on your system as well. to check the java version, please refer to below screenshot.

 Below are the steps to install Hive on Ubuntu are as follows:

-Step 2: Extract the tar file by using below command in the terminal we can extract the tar above downloaded tar hive tar file directly.
+Step 2: Extract the tar file; using the below command in the terminal, we can directly extract the tar above the downloaded tar hive tar file.

 Command: tar -xzf apache-hive-2.1.0-bin.tar.gz